Swallowing problems are more common in seniors

 Why you should be concerned about swallowing problems

-Dysphagia is important to know about because it can cause many serious health problems for seniors, including:
+Dysphagia is important to be aware of because it can cause serious health problems for seniors, including:

 - Poor nutrition